saathvik-the05/saathvik-the05/README.md

 - 👋 Hi, I’m @saathvik-the05
-- 👀 I’m interested in History, PolarBears , Minecraft
+- 👀 I’m interested in coding , math
-- 🌱 I’m currently learning Minecraft , History
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me instagram.com/kinggoodplayer

 <!---